-Click here to learn more and to check on Ocean Raft Adventure availability for your Skagway port date!
+Click here to learn more and to check on White Pass Train & Bike availability for your Skagway port date!

 Looking to experience Mendenhall Glacier (and the stunning Mendenhall ice caves!) during your time in Juneau?
 The Mendenhall Paddle and Trek is among the most in-depth Alaska cruise tours.
 It is one of the only ways to experience the massive iceflow up close and personally!
 The full-day outing, which is without doubt among our most physically demanding excursion, calls for guests to be capable of paddling several miles and trekking up steep glacier ice.
-If you’ve got the energy for this once-in-a-lifetime adventure, though, there’s hardly a better way to spend a visit to Juneau!
-Highly experienced guides will lead your group as it makes its way across lovely Mendenhall Lake and, conditions permitting, strikes out into the otherworldly Mendenhall Ice Caves for some subterranean exploration!
+If you have the energy for this once-in-a-lifetime adventure, though, there’s hardly a better way experience Juneau!
+Highly experienced guides will lead your group as it makes its way across lovely Mendenhall Lake.
+Then, conditions permitting, strike out into the otherworldly Mendenhall Ice Caves for some subterranean exploration!
 Don’t worry: We have dry bags for your cameras, as you won’t want to leave those behind!

 Click here to learn more and to check on Mendenhall Glacier Canoe Paddle and Trek availability for your Juneau port date!

 There are few tours more iconic than the stunning Helicopter Dogsled Glacier Excursion.
 With this custom variation on the classic adventure, you’ll see an even more stunning and geologically active portion of the iceflow with a second landing!
 Your excursion begins with an exhilarating 25-minute flight out to Herbert Glacier.
 If you’ve never flown in a helicopter, the flight alone makes for an exciting outing!
 You’ll touch down on the high edges of the gorgeous Juneau Icefield, where a crew of excited canine athletes await!

 Helicopter dogsled tours are always in high demand!
 There are always many more interested guests than there are available seats in helicopters.
 So, start your search early if you’re looking to spend an exhilarating day out on the ice!

 Learn more and check on Helicopter Dogsled (Extra Landing) availability for your Juneau port date!